-BlackBerry provides full window restoration for Wood, Steel, and Aluminum window systems in Michigan, northwest Ohio and Northern/Central Indiana.
+BlackBerry provides full window restoration for Wood, Steel, and Aluminum window systems in Michigan, Ohio and the entire midwest.
 On historical projects as well as state and federal tax credit projects; BlackBerry follows the suggested guidelines of the National Park Service in the review, evaluation, and execution of all work during the implementation of our services.
 Our goal is to preserve and maintain the original material, profile, and dimension of all window components.
 Once the decision has been made for window restoration, the process is very similar for all of the three material window types:

 - Survey and determine the specific concerns and requirements per opening.

 - Protect and stabilize all window components and material.

 - Remove and catalog all components that will be shop restored.